Lance Franklin finished his career in 2023 as one of the greatest players of all time. Photo: WAYNE LUDBEY

 At his absolute prime, Roughead was undoubtedly one of the most dangerous and dominant big men in the league.
 He started life in defence, but it quickly became apparent how effective he was not only up forward but also in the ruck.

-He finished his career this year with 578 goals from 283 games and cracked 70 goals on three occasions – unsurprisingly, the Hawks won flags in each of those years (2008, 2013 and 2014).
+He retired in 2019 with 578 goals from 283 games and cracked 70 goals on three occasions – unsurprisingly, the Hawks won flags in each of those years (2008, 2013 and 2014).

 Coming in at No.3 is one of the greatest small forwards the game has ever seen – Eddie Betts.
 The little superstar was originally selected by Carlton with pick three in the pre-season draft, which means he gets a huge upgrade of 77 picks.